 You can choose to make your risotto with fresh or dried mushrooms, although my experience the best solution is to use both.

 Also, the choice of the type of mushrooms depends on the taste and availability: needless to say that the porcini make the risotto tastier.

 In case you have dried mushrooms you need to soak them at least 40 minutes before using them.
 Then squeeze and strain the soaking water, it will serve to give a more intense flavor to your risotto.

-Which rice to use for a good risotto?
+Which rice to use for a good Italian mushrooms risotto?

-Now that I have explained to you which mushrooms to use, all you have to do is try the recipe and let me know.
+Now that I have explained to you which mushrooms and rice you should use, all you have to do is try the Italian risotto with mushrooms recipe and let me know.

 Italian Mushrooms Risotto